The Purple (or Maroon) Carrot

 Carrots became widely cultivated in Europe during the 15th and 16th centuries and were first brought over to North America during this same general time period.
 The noble carrot has long been known as an orange vegetable.
-Generations of people in the West have grown up believing that carrots are always orange.
+Generations of people in the West have grown up believing that carrots have always been orange.
 But long before the Orange carrot became established in the 16th century the purple (or maroon) carrot existed across in Asia and the eastern Mediterranean. (carrot history here) (black carrot page here) (other carrot colours here)

 Wild carrot has a small, tough pale fleshed bitter white root; modern domestic carrot has a swollen, juice sweet root, usually orange.
 By the 10th century purple carrots were grown in Afghanistan and northern Iran which are considered the centres of origin.
 Purple, white and yellow carrots were imported to southern Europe in the 14th century.
 Black, red and white carrots were also grown.
 Purple carrots were used as a clothing dye for Afghan royalty.
 Much later, in the 16th century some motivated Dutch growers developed orange rooted carrots and made them sweeter and more practical.